AI Reality Check: Beyond the Hype

 Red Flags You Can Spot as a Beginner:

-• The solution looks way more complicated than the examples in your textbook
+- The solution looks way more complicated than other course examples

 When in doubt, ask your instructor!
 Part of my job now is helping you develop the judgment to know when AI is helpful vs. when it's misleading you.